christinekc/hackmit_puzzle2017/README.md

 this model to generate an image that the neural network thinks it is a car.

 ### To-do
-Install keras and tensorflow
+Install keras and tensorflow <br />
-Files are in allofkeras > keras > datasets
+Files are in allofkeras > keras > datasets <br />
-Start with a mutation rate of 0.1 and then slow decreases the number
+Start with a mutation rate of 0.1 and then slow decreases the number <br />
 ```
 python3 big_genetic.py
 python3 image_converter.py
 ```
-Upload output.png as profile pic
+Upload output.png as profile pic <br />
 Like a puzzler bot and the date for the time machine will appear!